rezash121/FairSR-LFM-dataset/README.md

 ### Instagram Check-in Toy Dataset
 Train and evaluate the model (you are strongly recommended to run the program on a machine with GPU)

-    python main.py
+    python mainLFM.py

-The results will show the performance of FairSR by ranking metric Precision@k, NDCG@k and Recall@k.
+The results will show the performance of FairSR by ranking metric Precision@k, NDCG@k, Recall@k and DIF@k.